British Film Institute launches its crowdsourcing platform using PYBOSSA to geolocalize their films.

 Our team has a new way of thinking, experimenting and working.
 We are not scared of failure, because we believe it’s only learning.
 Trying again, improving, getting better and finally delivering the best possible products and projects to our clients is what keeps us going.

 We hail from a broad range of disciplines from Science to UX/UI design, and we are ready for any challenge!
 TRY US.
 WE DARE YOU... in a nice way.

-Daniel is our boss.
+Daniel is our fullstack developer and data analyst.
 A computer engineer with a PhD in parallel genetic programming on volunteer desktop grids.
-He is also a senior researcher at the Citizen Cyberlab and an alumni of the Shuttleworth Foundation.
+Daniel loves coding, messing with data and creating useful tools for the clients.